open-vela/external_libjpeg-turbo/BUILDING.md

 * `OSX_32BIT_BUILD`: Directory containing an i386 (32-bit) Mac build of
   libjpeg-turbo (default: *{source_directory}*/osxx86)
+* `IOS_ARMV7_BUILD`: Directory containing an ARMv7 (32-bit) iOS build of
+  libjpeg-turbo (default: *{source_directory}*/iosarmv7)
+* `IOS_ARMV7S_BUILD`: Directory containing an ARMv7s (32-bit) iOS build of
+  libjpeg-turbo (default: *{source_directory}*/iosarmv7s)
 * `IOS_ARMV8_BUILD`: Directory containing an ARMv8 (64-bit) iOS build of
   libjpeg-turbo (default: *{source_directory}*/iosarmv8)

-You should first use CMake to configure i386 and/or ARMv8 sub-builds of libjpeg-turbo (see "Build Recipes" and "Building libjpeg-turbo for iOS" above) in build directories that match those specified in the aforementioned CMake variables.
+You should first use CMake to configure i386, ARMv7, ARMv7s, and/or ARMv8
+sub-builds of libjpeg-turbo (see "Build Recipes" and "Building libjpeg-turbo for iOS" above) in build directories that match those specified in the aforementioned CMake variables.
 Next, configure the primary build of libjpeg-turbo as an out-of-tree build, and build it.
 Once the primary build has been built, run `make udmg` from the build directory.
 The packaging system will build the sub-builds, use lipo to combine them into a single set of universal binaries, then package the universal binaries in the same manner as `make dmg`.

 Cygwin